Strange & Unusual Dictionaries: Select a Book to Read Online About the Author

 Miscellanies of Mr. Jonathan (permalink)

-Notes on a couple of the attachments:
+Notes on some of the attachments:

 . . . read more from Miscellanies of Mr. Jonathan . . .